IR35 and T&S: Proposed changes and the impact for contractors and freelancers

 - Intermediaries Legislation (IR35) – a discussion document on key issues HMRC believe should be addressed.

-In this ebrief we consider what these mean for contractors and freelancers, and our views on the likely outcome if they are implemented.
+In this ebrief we consider what these mean for contractors and freelancers, and our contractor accountants’ views on the likely outcome if they are implemented.

-To discuss the continuing benefits of contracting and whether setting up a Limited Company is right for you, contact us today to chat through your circumstances.
+To discuss the continuing benefits of contracting and whether setting up a Limited Company is right for you, contact us today to chat through your circumstances and find out more about our contractor accountancy services.
 Call 01202 901 385 or email firstname.lastname@example.org

 HMRC has recognised that these models have created false self-employments with the consequence that the Exchequer is losing revenue and is actively seeking to remove the benefits of false self-employment.

-HMRC believe there is a substantial level of non-compliance with IR35 and accepts that they are unable to adequately enforce the legislation in its current form; and that this will only get worse in the future.
-IR35 was introduced in 2000 when the range and extent of different employment models was less varied.
-It was never designed to address the level of movement in workers who are clearly not genuinely self employed and HMRC is struggling to use it as a deterrent or to control this movement.
+HMRC believe there is a substantial level of non-compliance with IR35 rules and accepts that they are unable to adequately enforce the IR35 legislation in its current form; and that this will only get worse in the future.
+IR35 regulations were introduced in 2000 when the range and extent of different employment models were less varied.
+It was never designed to address the level of movement in workers who are clearly not genuinely self-employed and HMRC is struggling to use it as a deterrent or to control this movement.
 They suggest that only a simplification of employment status and the direct involvement of the engager will resolve the question of compliance and enforcement

 What is hotly being discussed and debated is the level of supervision, direction or control that a worker is subject to…and who should have responsibility for assessing this.

 Both the T&S consultation and the discussion on IR35 legislation focus on the question of whether a right of supervision, direction or control (SDC) exists.
 If such rights do exist then the worker will be treated as an employee for tax purposes.
 Specifically, it says that the restriction on Travel & Sustenance expenses will affect workers who are: